bernaljg/bernaljg.github.io/_pages/about.md

   - /about.html
 ---

-## About Me
+## Short Bio

 Hi!
 My name is Bernal Jiménez, I'm a Computer Science PhD student at The Ohio State University working with [Prof. Yu Su](https://ysu1989.github.io/).
 My research relates broadly to natural language processing and machine learning, I am specifically interested on investigating **low-resource biomedical information extraction** and **foundation models**.

 I obtained my BA from UC Berkeley in Applied Mathematics with a concentration in Probability Theory and a minor in Physics.
 After graduation, I was lucky enough to join [Dr. Karim Galil](https://www.linkedin.com/in/karim-galil-m-d-83a2b258/) and [Dr. Wael Salloum](https://www.linkedin.com/in/waelsalloum/) at [Mendel AI](https://www.mendel.ai/), a budding biomedical NLP startup, where I not only developed my technical and research skills but also saw first hand what it takes to build a successful company from the ground up.
 After three years I left Mendel to pursue my own research interests and joined the **Data, Knowledge and Intelligence Lab** led by Prof. Yu Su at The Ohio State University in Fall 2019.
-During Summer 2022, I completed a research internship in [Dr. Olivier Bodenreider’s](https://www.nlm.nih.gov/research/researchstaff/BodenreiderOlivier.html) lab at the National Library of Medicine where I worked on improving the real-world applicability of deep learning models for the management of the United Medical Language System, one of the largest open source medical knowledge bases.
+This summer I completed a research internship in [Dr. Olivier Bodenreider’s](https://www.nlm.nih.gov/research/researchstaff/BodenreiderOlivier.html) lab at the National Library of Medicine.
 More information can be found in my [CV (Nov 2022)](https://bernaljg.github.io/files/Bernal_Jimenez_CV%20(1).pdf).

 ## Research Interests